 When Can Babies Sleep On Their Side?

-Babies should be made to sleep on his back till they complete 12 months, after which he can sleep on his side (8).
-By this age, your baby’s esophagus, trachea and overall breathing mechanism are fairly developed.
+Babies should be made to sleep on his back till they complete 12 months, after which he can sleep on his side (9).
+By this age, your baby’s esophagusiXA muscular tube that passes food and liquids from the mouth to the stomach. , trachea and overall breathing mechanism are fairly developed.
 Thus, it is now safe for him to sleep on his side.

 What If The Baby Rolls To Side In Sleep?

 At around six months of age, your baby could roll over to his tummy or the side from the back position.
 Rolling over is a natural part of your baby’s development.
-If your baby rolls over to the tummy or his side on his own, then you can let him sleep in that position.
+If your newborn rolls to the side while sleeping or over to the tummy on his own, then you can let him sleep in that position (9).

 Generally, a baby will get on to the side or stomach sleeping position only when his muscles are strong enough to let him do so.
 If he can roll over on his own then it is an indicator that the baby has stronger internal organs and is at a lower risk of choking himself during sleep.